Jane's Revenge: Government response

-In May 2022, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) stated that Jane's Revenge is the target of an ongoing investigation.
-The Madison, Wisconsin police department also announced an investigation of their own in collaboration with the ATF.
+In May 2022, the Bureau of Alcohol, Tobacco, Firearms and Explosives (ATF) stated that Jane's Revenge was the target of an ongoing investigation.
+The Madison, Wisconsin, police department also announced an investigation of their own in collaboration with the ATF.

 In June 2022, after the Dobbs v.
 Jackson decision was released, the Department of Homeland Security (DHS) released a memo concerning the group.
 The memo described Jane's Revenge as "a network of loosely affiliated suspected violent extremists [which] has been linked to arson attacks against the buildings of ideological opponents", warning of risk of violence that "could occur for weeks following the release" of the Supreme Court decision.

 In March 2023, a superseding indictment from the U.S. Department of Justice named four members of Jane's Revenge, whom they announced were facing prosecution under the Freedom of Access to Clinic Entrances Act for conspiring to both vandalize and threaten multiple crisis pregnancy centers in Florida.
 On June 14, 2024, three of the defendants, Caleb Freestone, Amber Stewart-Smith and Annarella Rivera, pled guilty to the charges while the fourth, Gabriella Oropesa, was convicted by a jury on December 19, 2024.
-Freestone, Stewart-Smith, and Rivera were sentenced to imprisonment in September 2024.
-On February 12, 2025, Oropesa was fined a $10,000 civil penalty and on March 13, 2025, she was sentenced to 120 days imprisonment.
+On February 12, Freestone was sentenced to a year in prison, while Stewart-Smith and Rivera were each sentenced to 1 month in prison and 60 days in home detention.
+Oropesa was fined a $13,000 civil penalty and on March 13, 2025, she was sentenced to 120 days imprisonment.